adhearn/adhearn.github.io/_posts/2020-03-03-introduction-and-overview.md

 I also want to work my way through the [Dragon Book][dragon-book-wiki].
 Scheme has a lot of advantages as a langauge for writing compilers, but one weakness is that lexing and parsing are basically trivial - a first year CS student can pretty easily write a Scheme reader, but they would never have to because the built-in `read` function can do all the heavy lifting.
 As a result, lexing and parsing are huge gaps in my understanding.
 Additionally, most of my knowledge of the frontend for a compiler is focused on supporting a functional programming language.
 I don't yet know how C's different paradigm will affect things, but it will surely be different.
 I've also never written a runtime system, so I'll need to fill that fairly large gap in my knowledge as well.
 While I know a fair bit of type theory, I've never actually implemented a type checker of any complexity.
 All those things will be totally new.
 Even for the things I do know (fundamentals like register allocation or instruction selection), it's been a long time since I've thought about them in detail.
 And finally, my knowledge of C and x86 assembly are workable but rudimentary, so I expect I'll have to bulk up my knowledge there.

-Here's a ridiculously optimistic schedule to give a rough sense of things:
+Here's an optimistic schedule to give a rough sense of things:
 ### Already Done
 * Gathering some resources (books on C, x86 assembly, and compiler design)
 * Setting up a pleasant development environment for writing C on a MacBook (using Docker, which works excellently)